RAG vs Fine Tuning LLM: Choosing a Right Approach to Gen AI

 RAG in LLM applications can integrate external data for enriched responses, utilizing diverse data sources to enhance the depth and relevance of information retrieval.
 In comparison, LLM fine-tuning adjusts pre-trained models for domain-specific accuracy.
 This introduction outlines their roles in refining AI’s adaptability and precision in industry-specific LLM applications.

-RAG and LLM Fine-Tuning Explained
+RAG and LLM Fine-Tuning Comparison

 RAG stands for Retrieval Augmented Generation and on the other hand, fine-tuning LLM stands for Large Language Model fine-tuning.
 Both of them fall under the wider range of AI approaches geared to improve the way a trained language model AI model responds to user inputs.
 The aim is to increase the models’ understanding of complex user requests, improve their relevance, and personalize their generated responses.